Engine structure (actions). Propulsion composition Propulsion composition action

 Pravdov Dmitry Mikhailovich

-The article presents the material that characterizes the features of the formation of a motor program based on the analysis of the duration of the latent and motor phases in the general structure of motor actions with a target
+The article presents material characterizing the features of the formation of a motor program based on an analysis of the duration of the latent and motor phases in the general structure of motor actions with a target

-Technological approach in teaching students sports motor actions © 2012 Omarov O. M. ,
+Technological approach to teaching students sports motor actions © 2012 Omarov O. M.,

-The article considers the possibilities of a technological approach in relation to the process of formation of theoretical knowledge and practical skills and abilities of students of physical education departments in sports classes.
+The article discusses the possibilities of a technological approach in relation to the process of forming theoretical knowledge and practical skills of students of physical education departments in sports classes.

-The development of mental abilities in younger schoolchildren in the process of learning motor actions p
+Development of thinking abilities in younger schoolchildren in the process of learning motor actions

 Fedorova Marina Yurievna

-The impact of developmental education in the formation of the "school of the ball" in basketball based on a modular training system, including learning and memorizing the main reference points (GPO), on
+The impact of developmental training in the formation of a “ball school” in basketball is considered based on a modular training system, including learning and memorizing the main reference points (GAP), on

-Engine composition (actions) (English motor content)- a set of motor operations performed in a certain space-time mode in accordance with the content of the motor task and the external and internal means of its solution available to the subject.
+Engine composition (actions) (eng. motor content)- a set of motor operations performed in a certain spatio-temporal mode in accordance with the content of the motor task and the external and internal means of solving it available to the subject.

-The motor composition is determined by the biomechanical properties of the body kinematics, innervation resources, the available inventory of sensory corrections, as well as the tool that is used to perform the action.
-The motor composition "is a function of both the task and its executor" (Bernshtein N.A.).
-The motor composition m. b. defined a priori only partially, in general terms, accessible to verbal or figurative description; its full revelation by the subject occurs only in the course of exercises and training, in which the individual style of movements is worked out.
-Cm . motor skill.
+The motor composition is determined by the biomechanical properties of the kinematics of the body, innervation resources, the available inventory of sensory corrections, as well as the tool that is used to perform the action.
+The motive power “is a function of both the task and its performer” (Bernshtein N.A.).
+Engine composition m.b. defined a priori only partially, in general terms accessible to verbal or figurative description; its complete identification by the subject occurs only during exercises and training, in which an individual style of movements is worked out.
+Cm .
+Motor skill.
 (A.I.
 Nazarov)

 Dictionary of psychiatric terms.
 V.M.
 Bleikher, I.V.
 Crook